bradchristie/taminations-flutter/assets/c3a/keep_busy.md

 >

 ### Teaching Notes
- Unlike Mini Busy, where the Leaders turn individually, in Keep Busy they start moving together as a couple.
+Unlike Mini Busy, where the Leaders turn individually, in Keep Busy they start moving together as a Couple.
 But for the original Trailers, this is just Mini Busy followed by Step and Fold.